isomerpages/mlaw-pto/_deceased-cpf-estate-monies/cpf-money.md

 ---
-title: 'CPF Money'
+title: CPF Money
 permalink: /deceased-cpf-estate-monies/information-for-next-of-kin-cpf-monies/
-breadcrumb: 'CPF Money'
+breadcrumb: CPF Money
 ---

-CPF Money
+CPF Money: Standard Claim
 ---

 **1. How do I know if my loved one has any CPF money and if they had made a valid nomination?**<br>